-At March 31, 2023 and December 31, 2022, substantially all of the assets held in the Trust Account were held in a demand deposit account held by Continental Stock Transfer & Trust Company.
-The demand deposit account that accrues interest monthly.
+At June 30, 2023 and December 31, 2022, substantially all of the assets held in the Trust Account were held in a demand deposit account held by Continental Stock Transfer & Trust Company.
+The demand deposit account accrues interest monthly.

 Class A Common Stock Subject to Possible Redemption